Skip to main content

 Dual Diagnosis Treatment in Thailand

 If you are searching for dual diagnosis treatment in Thailand, you may feel pulled in two directions.
 Part of you wants to stop.
 Another part is scared of what happens when you do.
 This is common when mental health and substance use co occur.
 We keep care calm and staged, with consent, privacy boundaries, and a nurse awake overnight.
-Your next step is a confidential discussion with Darren, the founder of Jintara.
+Your next step is a confidential discussion with Darren, the owner of Jintara.

 Ministry of Public Health logo